fredefox/par-tut/README.md

 ------------------------------

 As mentioned above we wanted to be able to control forcing evaluation and evaluation order.
-We get this from `pseq`, but surely evaluating something to WHNF cannot always be sufficiently large task for it to be something worthwhile doing in parallel.
-This is exactly right.
-What if we want to fully evaluate an expression?
-Well for that we utilize haskells typeclass system.
+We get this from `pseq`, but evaluating something to WHNF cannot always be a sufficiently large task for it to be worthwhile doing in parallel.
+This is because there is an overhead associated with starting parallel computations in Haskell.
+For that reason we want to be able to explicitly fully evaluate expressions.
+The `deepseq` package defines a typeclass `NFData` that lets us do exactly

-The `deepseq` package defines a typeclass `NFData` that lets us do exactly that:
+that:

 ``` {.sourceCode .haskell}
 class NFData a where